Large Language Models for Software Engineering: A Systematic Literature Review: RQ1: What LLMs have been employed to date to solve SE tasks?

 \subsection{Trend Analysis}

-As shown in Fig.~\ref{fig:llms_time_distribution}, in the span from 2020 to 2023, the architecture of LLMs has witnessed notable shifts in preference and application within SE tasks.
+As shown in Fig.~\ref{fig:llms_time_distribution}, in the span from 2020 to 2024, the architecture of LLMs has witnessed notable shifts in preference and application within SE tasks.
 The specific choices between decoder-only, encoder-decoder, and encoder-only structures have shaped the direction of research and solutions in the SE domain~\cite{wong2023natural}.
 This analysis explores trends in the adoption of these architectures over the years, reflecting the evolving dynamics of LLM for SE tasks.

 \textbf{Evolution of LLM architectures in 2021.} The year 2020 saw research papers predominantly concentrating on encoder-only LLMs for SE tasks, evidenced by a total of eight papers.
-Decoder-only LLMs or encoder-decoder LLMs were not featured in that year's research.
+Decoder-only LLMs or encoder-decoder LLMs were scarcely featured in that year's research.
 A marked change occurred in 2021.
-Out of 15 papers in 2021, five were dedicated to decoder-only LLMs, constituting 33.3\% of the research.
-Additionally, three papers, or 20\%, focused on encoder-decoder LLMs.
-Encoder-only LLMs witnessed a slight decline, representing 46.7\% of the field with seven papers.
+Out of 19 papers in 2021, nine were dedicated to decoder-only LLMs, constituting 47.37\% of the research.
+Additionally, two papers, or 10.53\%, focused on encoder-decoder LLMs.
+Encoder-only LLMs witnessed a slight decline, representing 42.1\% of the field with eight papers.
 This rapid transition can be linked to the generative capability of decoder-only LLMs.
 Researchers~\cite{laskar2023systematic,sadik2023analysis,sridhara2023chatgpt} found that these models, e.g., GPT series, requiring minimal fine-tuning, could produce not only syntactically correct but also functionally relevant code snippets.
 Their proficiency in grasping the context of code quickly made them a preferred choice.

 \textbf{Diversity of LLM architectures in 2022.} 2022 experienced a significant increase in diversity, with more varied LLM architectures finding representation.
-Out of a total of 112 papers, 47 were centered around decoder-only LLMs, comprising 42\% of the studies.
-Encoder-decoder LLMs made their presence known in 16 papers, accounting for 14.3\%.
-Meanwhile, encoder-only LLMs led the field slightly with 49 papers, capturing 43.7\% of the research interest.
+Out of a total of 142 papers, 73 were centered around decoder-only LLMs, comprising 51.41\% of the studies.
+Encoder-decoder LLMs made their presence known in 17 papers, accounting for 11.97\%.
+Meanwhile, encoder-only LLMs led the field slightly with 52 papers, capturing 36.62\% of the research interest.
 This diverse distribution suggests an exploration phase where researchers were actively assessing and leveraging different architectures to suit varied needs and challenges.
 The near-equal interest across different architectures underscores the field's richness, indicating that no single approach had become the definitive choice.